bablokb/circuitpython-clock/README.md

-Other settings (like `ui.*`) are optional and let you tweak the appearance (especially useful on other hardware).
+Other settings (like `ui.*`) are optional and let you tweak the appearance and behavior (especially useful on other hardware).

 Hardware Hacking